DaanDeMeyer/reproc/README.md

   (reproc++) with extra features is available for use in C++ applications.
 - Zero dependencies.
 - Multiple installation methods.
-Either build reproc as part of your project or install it as a shared library.
+Either build reproc as part of your project or use a system installed version of reproc.

 ## Questions